jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: 4 years?

 A: 40.
 40 years.

-Q: 40 years.

 Q: So for me, I don't want to do it that much.
-Why is that working for me [unintelligible]
+Why is that working for me now [unintelligible]

 A: Well, you have more weight than you did back then, so you have suffering.

 Q: So that means I don't need it as much?

 A: Yeah, you don't need it as much.
 That's mainly to help you digest.
 Because the bacteria pre-digests the meat.
 A lot of people think that the bacteria in high meat will cause a detoxification.
 Never.
 Never directly causes a detoxification.
 It breaks down and pre-digests the meat.
 It helps digest the meat.
 It's like in turkey and some places in Greece.
 They will slather a whole side of beef with gangrene.
 Let it eat all the way to the center and then they shave off an inch, three quarters of an inch to an inch of the outside gangrene.
 And that's how they eat it.
 Mainly raw.
-Because it's created a [unintelligible] by pre-digestion of the gangrene.
+Because it's created a ceviche by pre-digestion of the gangrene.
 So all of that protein is freed so that we can digest it completely.
 That's what happens with high meat.
 It's pre-digested so all those amino acids can be absorbed.
 A lot of you and I had such poor digestion that we weren't absorbing all of those amino acids and utilizing them.
 We were throwing them off.
 There are two ways that you can get around that.
 You can do like the Ayurvedics do and they drink their urine.
 So when the protein discards and it isn't completely assimilated, they recycle it to be able to utilize and absorb it.
 Especially the vegetarians in India and some other eastern countries.
 There's another way to do it that other countries do it.
 Like the Turks.
 They use the gangrene.
 We can use the high meat, the bacteria to break it down to be able to absorb all those amino acids that may be missing.
 They're causing our depression, our paranoia, our obsessions, any of that.
 Most people can just go ahead and eat the raw meat and they get enough protein to handle it.
 Some people have such poor digestion that they have to go beyond that and eat high meat or drink their urine.

-Q: How do you know if your body is able to [unintelligible]?
+Q: How do you know if your body is able to digest it [unintelligible]?

 A: Most people, you know, if you're heavy into anger and depression and you've got a weight problem and you're on the diet and you're not digesting all of your protein.
 That's an indication that you should eat high meat or drink your urine.
 Don't drink the first urine of the day like most people who are into water therapy do.
 That first urine is highly toxic because the red cells eat each other after 5 hours of not eating.
 That's why I suggest people set an alarm during the night, wake up after 3 to 5 hours, have something with protein in it whether it's milk, meat, or eggs or milkshake and go back to sleep.
 Most of the people, even if you're sleeping 5 hours at a time, that first urine is going to be fairly toxic.
 So it's better to drink your urine after you've been awake, 4 to 5 to 6 hours after you've eaten a meat meal.